 - When the timer goes off.
 Turn off the stovetop on the smoker box and move to another burner.
 Open the box a little and let the smoke dissipate.
-Open box fully and transfer potato wedges to another bowl.
+Open box fully and transfer the smoked potato wedges to another bowl.
 Mash with a potato masher and transfer to a food processor.
 Pulse and add milk gradually until desired consistency.
 Transfer back into the bowl, stir in the cheese and lemon juice – adding more milk if needed.
 Stir in salt to taste.

 - Transfer filling into a pastry bag and pipe filling into the pastry shells.
 Distribute garnish on top of the fillings, and top each puff with its pastry top.
 Serve.